Peak oil

-Peak oil is the point when global oil production reaches its maximum rate, after which it will begin to decline irreversibly.
-The main concern is that global transportation relies heavily on gasoline and diesel.
+Peak oil, or peak extraction of oil, is the point when global petroleum production reaches its maximum rate, after which it will begin to decline irreversibly.
+Predictions range from 2025 to after 2050.
+The main concern is transportation, which relies heavily on gasoline, diesel and kerosene.
 Adoption of electric vehicles, biofuels, or more efficient transport (like trains and waterways) could help reduce oil demand.

 Peak oil relates closely to oil depletion; while petroleum reserves are finite, the key issue is the economic viability of extraction at current prices.
 Initially, it was believed that oil production would decline due to reserve depletion, but a new theory suggests that reduced oil demand could lower prices, affecting extraction costs.
 Demand may also decline due to persistent high prices.

 Over the last century, many predictions of peak oil timing have been made, often later proven incorrect due to increased extraction rates.
-M. King Hubbert introduced comprehensive modeling of peak oil in a 1956 paper, predicting U.S. production would peak between 1965 and 1971, but his global peak oil predictions were premature because of improved drilling technology.
-Current forecasts for the year of peak oil range from 2028 to 2050.
+M. King Hubbert 1956 paper, predicted U.S. production would peak between 1965 and 1971; his global peak oil predictions were predictive through the 1990s and 2000s but eventually were deemed premature due to improved drilling technology.
+From the 100 million barrels per day in 2024 current forecasts for peak oil range from 102 in 2030 to 113 in 2050.
 These estimates depend on future economic trends, technological advances, and efforts to mitigate climate change.